Kattuvelampalayam

 Kattuvelampalayam is a village of Namakkal district in the state of Tamil Nadu, India.

 Location

 Kattuvelampalayam is located in the bank of the river Cauvery.
+The nearest towns are Erode (18–20 km) and Tiruchengode (15–16 km).
+It comes under the Erayamangalam panchayat.

+Demographics

 Nearly 200 families of different castes live in the area, and most are dependent on agriculture.
 Rice, turmeric, sugar cane and ground nuts are the major crops cultivated throughout the year.
-Kattuvelampalayam comes under the A.Erayamangalam panchayat.
-It has one co-operative society.
-The nearest towns are Erode (18–20 km) and Thiruchengode (15–16 km).
-KVP has many political leaders from Dravida Munnetra Kazhagam (DMK), MDMK and ADMK parties.
+Kattuvelampalayam has one co-operative society.
+It has political leaders from Dravida Munnetra Kazhagam (DMK), MDMK and ADMK parties.

 Education

 KVP has one Punchayat union government School.
+The nearest Govt HR secondary school is in the neighbouring Erayamangalam.